• Skip to primary navigation

 I’ve had some of the best times and stumbled upon some of the most interesting things when just out walking around in a new place.

-When walking around a new city, you get to see it slowly and up close.
-It’s also easy to stop and get a closer look at anything that catches your eye.
+When exploring a new city on foot you get to see it slowly and up close.
+It’s also easy to stop and take a closer look at anything that catches your eye.

 The walled city in Cartagena is especially great to explore on foot.
-There’s not a whole lot of traffic and the area is fairly small.
+There’s not much traffic and the area is fairly small.

-There are tons of great shops, restaurants, and bars to check out.
-Plus, without a car, you don’t have to worry about parking and you can save that rental car money for more food or drinks.
+There are tons of unique local shops, restaurants, and bars to check out.
+Plus, without a car you don’t have to worry about parking and you can save that rental car money for more food or drinks.

-While in Colombia, you’re going to get a lot of sun exposure and you’ll be very close to the equator.
-Bring a high SPF sunscreen with you and bring a lot of it.
+While in Colombia you’ll be close to the equator and will likely have more sun exposure than normal.
+So be sure to bring a high SPF sunscreen with you and bring a lot of it.

 You’ll want to make sure to cover any exposed areas with sunscreen before you leave your hotel room each day.